 NOTE: All electrical work should be carried out by competent personnel.

-Each dust control filter is supplied with an integral fan and either an RJC or an RJC+ controller which is used to operate the reverse jet cleaning function.
+Each dust control filter is supplied with either an RJC or an RJC+ controller which is used to operate the reverse jet cleaning function.
+An integral fan may also be supplied.